December Bride (Roseanne)

 "December Bride" is the eleventh episode of the eighth season of the situation comedy television series Roseanne.
-The episode revolves around the wedding of popular recurring character Leon Carp and his boyfriend Scott.
-It was written by William Lucas Walker and directed by Gail Mancuso.
-The episode originally aired on ABC on December 12, 1995, and was one of the first times an American television series had depicted the same-sex wedding of a recurring character.
+The episode was written by William Lucas Walker and directed by Gail Mancuso, and originally aired on ABC on December 12, 1995.
+The episode revolves around the wedding of recurring character Leon Carp (Martin Mull).
+Roseanne (Roseanne Barr) volunteers to plan his wedding to his boyfriend, but goes against his wishes to create her own vision of a gay wedding.